tsoding/nobuild/README.md

 ## Advantages of nobuild

 - Extremely portable builds across variety of systems including (but not limited to) Linux, MacOS, Windows, FreeBSD, etc. This is achieved by reducing the amount of dependencies to just a C compiler, which exists pretty much for any platform these days.
 - You end up using the same language for developing and building your project.
 Which may enable some interesting code reusage strategies.
+The build system can use the code of the project itself directly and the project can use the code of the build system also directly.
 - You get to use C more.
 - ...